ikhsananandamap/FL-Report/incoming_check/Incoming Check Guidelines.md

 1. Adjust the template of buying plan. **Note: One file for one season except 2022**
+2. Note that the original and updated buying plan 2022 contains Jun'22 not Jun-22 and adjust the updated column with final intro column
-2. **Make a copy** the script to your Google Drive [Incoming Check](https://colab.research.google.com/drive/1uBd4D0JV7SJ6nk4_YUU1REzP3RCDyuBe?usp=sharing)
+3. **Make a copy** the script to your Google Drive [Incoming Check](https://colab.research.google.com/drive/1uBd4D0JV7SJ6nk4_YUU1REzP3RCDyuBe?usp=sharing)
-3. Upload your file to Google Colaboratory
+4. Upload your file to Google Colaboratory
-4. Adust the name of your Buying Plan
+5. Adust the name of your Buying Plan
 ```python
 #Read All Data
 buying_plan_fw_fw_2023 = pd.read_excel('Buying Plan FW23 Footwear Python.xlsx', sheet_name='Sheet1')